xjunko/nhentai-downloader-v/README.md

 # nhentai-vlang
-NHentai downloader in vlang but without concurency so its slow :(
+NHentai downloader in vlang but with concurency and its fucked so bad lmao

 [Compiled Release](https://github.com/FireRedz/nhentai-vlang/releases/latest)